jaidHope/SadNoodle/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my Sad Noodle!
 ---

-## This is the homepage of my blog
+## A fairytale about software engineering and mental health